 Buy Tickets from Koh Phangan to Khao Sok

-Use the Search Box to buy your tickets from Koh Phangan to Khao Sok National Park.
+Use the Search Box below to buy your tickets from Koh Phangan to Khao Sok National Park.

 The first section of the journey is a sea crossing to the mainland ferry port of Donsak.
 From Donsak the second section of the journey is by minivan to Khao Sok National Park.
 The distance from the ferry port to Khao Sok National Park is 192 km which takes around 2 hours 31 minutes to drive.

 Independent Travel from Koh Phangan to Khao Sok

 Alternatively, you can take a ferry to the mainland, a bus into Surat Thani town centre, and then take a minivan from there.
 Travelling independently is cheaper than taking a direct service, but the total journey time is normally longer.